Arab World

 Article on how Arab states were made

 Following the second world war the Arab world found itself divided into a number of separate weak and unstable states which share with much of the post-colonial world the condition of lacking historic legitimacy.
 The north African Arab countries, in addition, were still colonies and several them of them fought against their European overlords - in Algeria, Egypt and Morocco.
 The coming of oil brought great wealth to several Arab states but until the 1970s the wealth was controlled by Western oil companies, and after 1973 was in the hands of the traditional ruling families.
 In few states was the wealth used to benefit the whole people, and in none of them was there democracy.
-At present only in Egypt, Jordan, Morocco, Kuwait and Tunisia is there even the possibility of more than one party in parliament (Lebanon, as so often, is a special case).
+By 2011 only in Egypt, Jordan, Morocco, Kuwait and Tunisia was there even the possibility of more than one party in parliament (Lebanon, as so often, is a special case).
+In practice all, except Lebanon, were autocracies or dictatorships.

 At the end of the second world war the Arab states formed an Arab League as a forum in which they could co-operate and perhaps as a vehicle for future unity.
 Like many such regional organizations it has had little political effect.